CS-DS-125/125book/source/08-Classes/classes.rst

 =======

-The objects we've seen and used thus far have all had specific *types*, and each type is consistent between objects of that type.
+The objects we've seen and used thus far have all had specific *types*, and any given object type has a consistent definition across all objects of that type.
 Every DataFrame contains the same set of methods and attributes, every String object works the same way, and every File object can be used just like any other.
 The consistent set of functionality within an object of a given type must be defined somewhere.
 That's where classes come in.

 A **class** defines a type of object.
 It specifies what attributes any object of that type will have and what methods it will have.
 A common analogy is to